 The Codecademy courses are well written and easy to follow and the website is very pleasantly structured.
 Codecademy has a centralized table of templates where the progress can be tracked and lessons arranged in full modules.
 You can learn a whole language without having to select the next course manually.

 Code is another coding and application-driven website.
-The code also provides learning opportunities for children on a platform with high quality courses.
+The code also provides learning opportunities for children on a platform with high quality free online courses.

 In addition, most of the courses can be built in a classroom environment so that they are useful.
 This makes programming a fantastic resource for finding computing topics and different learning environments more difficult.